Explore the Grounds

 From St. Bartholomew’s Church, our private drive winds its way through historic parkland, past lakes and through woodland to reveal the house and unspoilt rural views.

 From there, our five acres of gardens are full of interest through the seasons.
 Early in the year banks of snowdrops and daffodils abound.
-These give way to the bluebells, tulips and wisterias of spring and early summer, the walled garden wildflower meadow, lavender walkway and vibrant autumn colours of the woodland glades and parkland trees.
+These give way to the bluebells, tulips and wisterias of spring and early summer, the walled garden wildflower meadow and vibrant autumn colours of the woodland glades and parkland trees.

-Our Main Lawn is spacious and flat so ideal if you would like to use it for a fete, circus performance or bouncy castle.
+Our Main Lawn is spacious and flat so ideal if you would like to use it for a fete, circus performance or garden games.
 It is also perfect for a wedding ceremony or dining space, whether formal marquee or a simple and intimate afternoon tea.

 Water & Bog Gardens